Arches and Orthotic Support

-Each arch consists of several bones bound together by tough, yet somewhat elastic ligaments and tendons.
+Each arch consists of several bones bound together by tough, plastic-like ligaments and tendons.
 The strong connective tissue ensures that the structure is flexible and movable, yet is able to tolerate both sustained stress and sudden, high forces.
-Together, these three arches form an extremely strong, supportive 'plantar vault'1 that distributes the weight of the entire body.
+Together, these three arches form an extremely strong, supportive 'plantar vault' that distributes the weight of the entire body.

 The Structural Design of a three-arched plantar vault is very good at supporting weight and carrying high loads, while remaining flexible.
 During normal standing the load of the body is balanced over the center of the foot, anterior to the ankle.
 This places the greatest amount of load at the apex of the three arches.
 This force is then distributed along the 'buttresses' of the arches to the heel (which bears 50% to 60% of body weight) and the metatarsal heads (which bear 40% to 50% of body weight).